ryrob30/mobile-services.en/help/ios/apple-watch-implementation-watchkit.md

     * `libsqlite3.tbd`
     * `SystemConfiguration.framework`

-1. In your class that implements the [!DNL UIApplicationDelegate] protocol, add the [!DNL WCSessionDelegate] protocol.
+1. In your class that implements the `UIApplicationDelegate` protocol, add the `WCSessionDelegate` protocol.

    ```objective-c
    #import <WatchConnectivity/WatchConnectivity.h>